Brewsk11/ac-drift-mode/README.md

 Usually courses feature a respawn line at the end of the course, however, for a quick restart there's an option to bind `Extra option F` in Content Manager to teleport on demand:

     Content Manager > Settings > Assetto Corsa > Controls > Patch > Car > Extra option F

-## Play

-To run a course the editor must be disabled.

-### Scoring system

-Each scoring object scores points differently, but in general score is calculated based on speed, angle and/or precision.

-For more information about scoring elements see [Scoring objects](docs/scoring_elements.md).